Skip to main content

 Click here for a video snipit of the day!

+It's so great to see the ripple effect of service and the partnerships that make it all possible.
 I was blessed to introduce my neighboor Jason Klein to City Year and see him become a corps member in the early years of the New York site.
 Jason served on the civic engagement team.
 It was on an MLK Day that his team led a service project in our neighboorhood of Crown Heights, Brooklyn at Ebbets Field Middle School.
 Can you imagine?- I had the opportunity to paint the halls of a school I once attended.-It was I.S.
 320 at that time.

 The experience of City Year in my town with Red Jackets coming down Franklin Avenue!-Priceless.
 Later that year, Jason became the keynote speaker at our annual fundraiser-which was held at the Lighthouse at Chelsea Piers that particular year.
 One of our corporate sponsors, paid for a table for 10 alumni.- Which was awesome cause my funds were low and I was in transition.
 I didn't even know that Jason was scheduled to speak.
 It was a surreal experience as he talked about me telling him about this work.
 He told the audience, 'It wasn't just a job, it changed his life.'